Responsible Community Action

 To help a member of our community in need of medical assistance, students should:

-• Call Public Safety at 212-854-5555 to enlist CU-EMS.
+• Call Public Safety at 212-854-5555 to request CUEMS for free, confidential emergency transport, available 24/7 on or near the Morningside campus.
 If the incident occurs in the residence halls, call or send someone to notify the RA on-duty in addition to calling Public Safety.
 Do not leave the person alone.

 • Stay with the person until emergency help arrives.